Koriit/EventDispatcher/README.md

 ```

 ### eventName, eventContext, eventDispatcher
-There are three parameters overriden and injected by event dispatcher itself:
+There are three parameters overridden and injected by event dispatcher itself:

 1. eventName - name of the event dispatched
 2. eventContext - reference to the context object of current dispatchment